aaaven/IND211/towards_relationality/deck.md

 RMA — Required Multi-Audience, where the artwork actually needs multiple bodies to function properly — the interaction collapses without collective participation.
 In other words, the artwork is structurally collective.
 It needs coordinated presence — not just optional co-presence like SMA, but actual interdependence.

-You can think of those works like Turnstile — the system visualizes collective movement patterns that simply don’t exist at the level of an individual.
-So RMA moves us from parallel participation into collective activation.
-People become aware of each other because the artwork requires them to be aware — the system won’t ‘complete’ unless multiple bodies are acting simultaneously.
+We see works like Turnstile — the system visualizes collective movement patterns that simply don’t exist at the level of an individual.
+So RMA moves the participants from parallel participation into collective activation.
+People become aware of each other because the artwork requires them to be aware — the artistic experience won’t ‘complete’ unless multiple bodies are acting simultaneously.

 ---